Ronald Oxburgh, Baron Oxburgh: Early life

 Oxburgh was born in Liverpool on 2 November 1934.
 He remained there with his family throughout World War II, despite Luftwaffe air raids.
 He attended Liverpool Institute High School for Boys from 1942 to 1950.
-He is a graduate of the University College, Oxford and Princeton University (PhD) (1960) where he worked on the emerging theory of plate tectonics with the famous geologist Harry Hammond Hess.
+He is a graduate of University College, Oxford and Princeton University (PhD) (1960) where he worked on the emerging theory of plate tectonics with the famous geologist Harry Hammond Hess.

 Career

 Oxburgh has taught geology and geophysics at the Universities of Oxford and Cambridge.
 At Cambridge he was Professor of Mineralogy and Petrology, head of the Department of Earth Sciences and President of Queens' College.
 He has been a visiting professor at Stanford, Caltech, and Cornell.
 From 1988 to 1993, Lord Oxburgh was chief scientific adviser to the Ministry of Defence, and Rector of Imperial College London from 1993 to 2000.
 He was a member of the National Committee of Inquiry into Higher Education that published an influential report in 1997.

 During 2004–05 Oxburgh was a non-executive chairman of Shell, the UK arm of Royal Dutch Shell.
 His tenure was remarkable in that while chairing a fossil fuels giant he expressed his "fears for the planet" because of climate change, sought new energy sources, and urged the global community to reduce greenhouse gas emissions.

 Lord Oxburgh was appointed Deputy Chairman of the Science and Engineering Research Council (Singapore), as of 1 January 2002, and is a member of the International Academic Advisory Panel of Singapore and the University Grants Committee (Hong Kong).
 He is honorary president of the Carbon Capture and Storage Association, chairman of Falck Renewables, a wind energy firm, an advisor to Climate Change Capital.
 He was chairman of D1 Oils, plc, a biodiesel producer, in 2007, and a director of GLOBE, the Global Legislators Organisation for a Balanced Environment.